 Cultivation: The preference is full or partial sun, wet to moist conditions, and soil that is muddy, sandy, or gravelly.

-Range & Habitat: False Pimpernel is fairly common in most areas of Illinois, although it is easily overlooked (see Distribution Map).
+Range & Habitat: The native False Pimpernel is fairly common in most areas of Illinois, although it is easily overlooked (see Distribution Map).
 Habitats include muddy borders of ponds and streams, gravelly seeps, sandbars in rivers, moist open woodlands, and ditches.
 This small plant typically occurs in wet areas with low vegetation that are prone to flooding during the spring.

 Faunal Associations: The flowers are visited by Halictid bees and other small bees for nectar and pollen.
 Small butterflies and skippers also visit the flowers for nectar.
 The low foliage of this plant along the margins of streams and ponds provides cover for frogs and turtles.
 This kind of vegetation enables such animals to blend into the background, while allowing them to see the approach of prey or predators.

 Photographic Location: The photo of the plant colony was taken at the edge of a pond in Champaign, Illinois, while the photo of the flower close-up was taken on a sand bar along the Embarass River in Coles County, Illinois.